morpho-org/morpho-blue/certora/README.md

 Markets are independent, which means that loans cannot be impacted by loans from other markets.
 Positions of users are also independent, so loans cannot be impacted by loans from other users.
 The accounting of the markets has been verified (such as the total amounts), as well as the fact that only market with enabled parameters are created.\
-**Supply.** When supplying on Morpho Blue, interest is earned over time, and implemented through a share mechanism.
+**Supply.** When supplying on Morpho Blue, interest is earned over time, and the distribution is implemented through a shares mechanism.
 Shares increase in value as interest is accrued.\
 **Borrow.** To borrow on Morpho Blue, collateral must be deposited.
 Collateral tokens remain idle, as well as any borrowable token that has not been borrowed.\